This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Ladle the chili into bowls and top with grated Parmesan, shredded Cheddar, or fresh basil as desired.
-Enjoy!
+- Ladle into bowls and top with Parmesan, shredded cheese, or fresh basil if desired.
+Serve hot and enjoy.